 • Assets and liabilities of the Company must be recognized and stated in accordance with our standard practices and Generally Accepted Accounting Principles ("GAAP").

 • No false or artificial entries may be made or misleading reports issued.

 • No false or fictitious invoices may be paid or created.

-Furthermore, each employee, officer and director must promptly disclose to our Chief Administrative Officer or our Chief Executive Officer any information he or she may have concerning (i) material weaknesses in internal controls which could adversely affect the Company's ability to record, process, summarize and report financial data, or (ii) any fraud, whether or not material, involving management or other employees of the Company who have a significant role in the Company's financial reporting, disclosures or internal controls.
+Furthermore, each employee, officer and director must promptly disclose to our Compliance Officer or our Chief Financial Officer any information he or she may have concerning (i) material weaknesses in internal controls which could adversely affect the Company's ability to record, process, summarize and report financial data, or (ii) any potential fraud, whether or not material, involving management or other employees of the Company who have a significant role in the Company's financial reporting, disclosures or internal controls.

-If you believe that the Company's books and records are not being maintained in accordance with these requirements, you should report the matter immediately to our Chief Administrative Officer or our Chief Executive Officer, as described below in greater detail in Section XII of this Code of Business Conduct and Ethics.
+If you believe that the Company's books and records are not being maintained in accordance with these requirements, you should report the matter immediately to our Compliance Officer, our Chief Financial Officer, or as described below in Section XII of this Code of Business Conduct and Ethics.

 LGI is required to file periodic and other reports with the Securities and Exchange Commission.
 LGI takes its disclosure responsibility seriously.
 To that end, LGI's Chief Executive Officer, Chief Financial Officer, and other persons involved in the preparation of such reports performing similar functions must take all reasonable steps to ensure that these reports furnish the marketplace with full, fair, accurate, timely and understandable disclosure regarding the financial and business condition of LGI.